awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-mate.md

 [ec2-user ~]$ sudo systemctl stop xrdp
 ```

-**To enable the MATE Desktop Environment on your Amazon EC2 instance**
+**To enable `xrdp` on your Amazon EC2 instance**
-To turn the GUI back on, you can run one of the following commands on your Linux instance\.
+To re\-enable `xrdp` so that you can connect to your Amazon Linux 2 instance running the MATE desktop environment, run one of the following commands on your Linux instance\.

 ```
 [ec2-user ~]$ sudo systemctl enable xrdp